Library Innovation Lab 2018

 Phase Four: Bringing the Murals to Life

-Once the design concepts have been selected, the community is invited to paint the murals.
+Our design concepts have been selected, so we now invite all of the community to paint the murals.

 Phase Three: Artist Renderings & Community Feedback